agsb/immu/arch/6502c/README.md

 - Use _Y,indirect_ and the cpu stack itself.
 One stack contents must be copied for multi-tasks or multi-user.
 That is used by the original FIG-Forth and is not multi-task or multi-user.

 In any case the limit of stack is 127 words.
 Charles H Moore uses stacks of 18 to 21 words.

-Using 21 words, could have six tasks or users, without need to copy stack contents.
+Using absolute address indexed by Y and X and each with 21 words, could have six tasks or users, without need to copy stack contents, a good trade-off.